 - Export of segmented customer lists for campaign execution or business intelligence

-What are the benefits of CRM and CDP?
+What are the benefits of CRM vs. CDP?

 CRM is mostly operational – a tool to help sales, marketing and customer support carry out their day-to-day business.
 It relies on direct inputs of customer data to work effectively.
 A CRM has virtually become a requirement to do business today for any company from a small business to a multinational enterprise, and is no longer a differentiable capability.